Package Leaflet: Information for the User

 What can happen if a blood clot forms in a vein?

-– If a blood clot forms in a vein of the leg or foot, it may cause deep vein thrombosis (DVT).
+If a blood clot forms in a vein in your leg or foot, it can cause deep vein thrombosis (DVT).

-– In rare cases, a blood clot can form in a vein of another organ, such as the eye (retinal vein thrombosis).
+In very rare cases, a clot can form in a vein in another organ such as the eye (retinal vein thrombosis).

 When is the risk of a blood clot in a vein higher?